Vyral/shannon-doser/testimonials.md

 Karen Hill was amazing!!
 If it wasn't for her, our months and months of searching would have been for naught.
 We wanted the PERFECT home for our growing family, and she did JUST that!
 Definitely will be recommending her to friends and family!
 </p>
 <p class="testimonial-author">
-— Mauricio and Dorinda Rodriguez
+— Mauricio and Dorinda R.
 </p>
 <hr>